 - Predefined error actions for Replication Server are provided with the rs_repserver_error_class error class. - To assign different error actions to the rs_repserver_error_class, you must first choose a primary site for the error class.
-Log in to the Replication Server at the primary site and create the error class using create replication server error class. - Table 3-17 lists the valid Replication Server errors and their default error actions.
+Log in to the Replication Server at the primary site and create the error class using create replication server error class. - Table 3-18 lists the valid Replication Server errors and their default error actions.

-Table 3-17: Supported Replication Server errors
+Table 3-18: Updates to Replication Server error class error numbers